brightbox/docker-machine-driver-brightbox/README.md

  Manager](http://manage.brightbox.com/account/api_clients).
 If you're
 [collaborating](https://www.brightbox.com/docs/reference/collaboration/)
-with other Brightbox Users, make sure you select the correct account first or, if you have insufficient privilege, obtain the API client details from the owner of the account.
+with other Brightbox Users, make sure you select the correct account first or, if you have insufficient privileges, obtain the API client details from the owner of the account.

 ## Using the driver